"

 Before discussing Universal Design for Learning (UDL), complete the assessment below to check what you already know, what you need to unlearn, and what you might be interested in exploring further.

-Universal Design for Learning, or UDL, is often tossed out by educators as a panacea for the many challenges in education.
+Educators often toss out Universal Design for Learning, or UDL, as a panacea for the many challenges in education.
 Have a behavior issue in your class?
 UDL!
 Confused or uncertain about what it means to provide accessible course materials?
 UDL!
 Unsure how to design an effective lesson plan, maximize the use of educational technologies, improve equity in your classroom, or achieve world peace?
-(Just kidding about that last one, but) UDL!
-Part of the reason for this oversimplification is that Universal Design for Learning did, in fact, develop in response to the rigidity of typical school curricula; David Rose and his colleagues at CAST (originally an acronym for the Center for Applied Special Technology, but now simply “CAST” in all caps) were seeking ways to support learning in students for whom public school systems were ineffective.
-This chapter introduces Universal Design for Learning, one inclusive teaching practice that can be used in your future classroom.
-The next chapter will explore Differentiated Instruction, another inclusive teaching practice that you can use.
+Just kidding about that last one, but UDL!
+This oversimplification partially took root because Universal Design for Learning did, in fact, develop in response to the rigidity of typical school curricula.
+David Rose and his colleagues at CAST–originally an acronym for the Center for Applied Special Technology, but now simply “CAST” in all caps–wanted to find better ways to support learning in students who found public school systems ineffective.
+This chapter introduces Universal Design for Learning, one inclusive teaching practice to apply in your future classroom.
+The next chapter will explore Differentiated Instruction, another inclusive teaching practice.

 UDL aims to change the design of the environment rather than to change the learner.